 Synthesis of the empirical implications of the same positive productivity shock as inferred from Figure 2.
 The first column indicates all possible relations between investment (I) and debt (D).
-The second column reports the empirical implications of the IO model, where the shock to internal funds (ε) and the productivity shock (b) are not related.
-The third column reports the empirical implications of the TC model, where the shock to internal funds (ε) and the productivity shock to internal funds (ε) and the productivity shock (b) are not related.
+The second column reports the empirical implications of the IO model, where the shock to internal funds ( $\epsilon$ ) and the productivity shock (b) are not related.
+The third column reports the empirical implications of the TC model, where the shock to internal funds ( $\epsilon$ ) and the productivity shock (b) are positively related.